 Nottinghamshire International Regatta (31 May 1987)

-The lightweight double of Carrie Wood and Gill Bond won comfortably again domestic opposition.
-The lightweight coxless four didn’t race; around this time it was reformed with Melanie Holmes and Sally-Ann Panton (who had both been in the lightweight four in 1985 when it came fourth) replacing Alexa Forbes and Judith Burne.
+The lightweight double of Carrie Wood and Gill Bond won comfortably against domestic opposition.
+The lightweight coxless four didn’t race; around this time it was re-formed with Melanie Holmes and Sally-Ann Panton (who had both been in the lightweight four in 1985 when it came fourth) replacing Alexa Forbes and Judith Burne.

 Interlude: more trials